-Formosan Termites in Covington LA
+Formosan Termites in Louisiana

-The Formosan subterranean termite is the most aggressive and potentially destructive termite species in Covington LA.
+The Formosan subterranean termite is the most aggressive and potentially destructive termite species in Louisiana.
 As its name indicates, the Formosan subterranean termite is characterized by large populations that share interconnected foraging galleries in soil.
 This termite generally invades structures from the ground.
 They commonly enter through expansion joints, cracks, and utility conduits in slabs.
 Any wood-to-ground contact is an inviting entrance for Formosan subterranean termite infestations.
 When these termites invade a house above-ground, foraging tubes may be found connecting soil and the infested house or structure.

 Formosan Termite Habitat